petur/seawall/README.md

 from [Chess Movegen], while the use of a low pass filter and capture history for move ordering were borrowed from [Stockfish].

+## Building

+To build seawall, run `make` in the source directory.

+By default, this will create an executable optimized for the current platform.
+See the `Makefile` for options that can be used to configure the build.

+The build only requires Make and a C++17 compiler.
+It has only been tested with GNU Make and GCC.

 [uci]: https://www.chessprogramming.org/UCI
 [chess movegen]: https://github.com/Gigantua/Chess_Movegen
 [stockfish]: https://github.com/official-stockfish/Stockfish